Chrisz236/diffusion-mnist/README.md

 This will generate an `8x8` grid of samples as a `.png` file.

-### 4. Evaluate FID
+### 4. Evaluate FID (Note: This evaluate process may take a while!)

 ```bash
 python evaluate.py --ckpt outputs/ckpt_100.pt
 ```

-This computes the FID between 10,000 generated samples and the MNIST test set.
+This computes the FID between 5,000 generated samples and the MNIST test set.

 ---